 - Burren Ecotourism Network

 Burren Ecotourism Network (B.E.N.)

+Doolin2Aran Ferries joined the Burren Ecotourism Network in 2014 and we have been board members of the network since 2019.
 Members of B.E.N. are tourism businesses from North Clare, large and small, who are united in their aim to establish the region as a leading, internationally-recognised sustainable tourism destination.

 There is comprehensive and continuous support and training available to members and aspiring members allowing them to achieve independent accreditation and demonstrate ecotourism best practice.
 We members aim to speak as ‘one voice’ when representing the Burren and inspire positive conservation activity in our region.

 The Burren Ecotourism Network (the B.E.N.) is a membership organisation embedded in a sustainable tourism ethos.
 It was formally established in 2011.
 Its purpose is to: